 These new countries became Armenia, Azerbaijan, Belarus, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldovia, Russia, Tajikistan, Turkmenistan, Ukraine and Uzbekistan.
 As the Soviet Union ruled for decades and travel was restricted within its boundaries, most people born in that time had very little (if any) knowledge of these countries and their histories.

 Tibet’s history goes back over a thousand years; however, it wasn’t until 1912 that it became an independent country.
 Tibet managed to stay independent under the Dalai Lamas until the Chinese occupation that ended its independence in 1951.

 United Arab Republic (1958-1971)

-The United Arab Republic was a short lived dream of then Egyptian President Gamal Abdel Nasser.
+One of the less talked about countries that no longer exist is the United Arab Republic.
+The UAR was a short-lived dream of then Egyptian President Gamal Abdel Nasser.
 A union of Egypt and Syria, it meant to unite the two countries into a pan-Arab state based on nationalism and solidarity.
-Physical separation and conflicting views, ended the union with Syria’s departure just three years later.
+Physical separation and conflicting views ended the union with Syria’s departure just three years later.
 Egypt retained the moniker until Nasser’s death in 1971.